Maksimka101/search-with-google/README.md

-# Search with Google Raycast extension
+# Web search Raycast extension

+Extension to search sites and see results right in the Raycast.